Jamshid-Ganiev/operating-systems-Lab/README.md

 ## 'Automated Shell Script'

-### This shell script creates a directory structure and adds an automated text to the `week3.sh` file.
+<h3> This shell script creates a directory structure and adds an automated text to the `week3.sh` file </h3>

 ```bash
 #!/bin/bash